elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ```

  * **Initialize the block instance**.<br/>
- Include the `i-bem` class in the list of classes of HTML-element.
+ Include the `i-bem` class in the list of classes of HTML element.
 The presence of this class allows the framework to initialize the block.

 ```HTML
 <div class="my-block i-bem">...</div>
 ```

  * **Pass parameters to the block instance**.<br/> Write parameters of a block in `data-bem` attribute.
-Write the block parameters
- in JSON format as a structure hash __block name—parameters hash__.
-Parameters are transferred пустой списокto the block instance at the point of initialization.
+Write the block parameters in JSON format so hash parameters correspond to the block name.
+Parameters are transferred to the block instance at the point of initialization.
  ([read more...](#data-bem)).

 ```HTML